In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 I know that many people come to Indonesia for the reefs and the beaches, but to neglect exploring the amazing culture would be a great mistake.

-No matter what country you go to it is good custom to practice the language, but in Indonesia especially it will change your entire experience completely.
-You will find yourself in places which cannot be researched on google and if you can make conversation and ask questions the things you will learn about the history and current life will blow your mind.
+No matter what country you go to, it is a good custom to practice the language, but in Indonesia especially, it will change your entire experience completely.
+You will find yourself in places that cannot be researched on Google, and if you can make conversation and ask questions, the things you will learn about history and current life will blow your mind.

 You have to be able to communicate